Transition Resources for Ages 14 – 22

 This site from Department of Elementary & Secondary Education provides helpful guidance on transition for both the students and their families.

-This downloadable brochure was prepared by Arc of Massachusetts and The Arc of Greater Haverhill / Newburyport.
+This downloadable brochure was prepared by Arc of Massachusetts.
 It gives timelines and what parents can do to prepare for their child’s transition.

 Be sure to check out the Autism Consortium’s extremely helpful manual for youth with ASDs over age 12.